Philosophy-Guided Modelling and Implementation of Adaptation and Control in Complex Systems: Adaptation and Control in the Allagmatic Method

 According to Whitehead, at this stage a nexus has been formed if the end $\mathcal{P}$ is not yet reached or a society if the end $\mathcal{P}$ is reached.
-Thereby, nexus and also society refer to all the system's states at all time iterations in one adaption iteration, respectively.
-These system states are stored as member data of the \texttt{SystemModel} class.
-To decide whether or not the end has been reached, first and in any case of the adaption process, that is for every specified adaptation function specified, a loss is calculated.
+System states are stored as member data \texttt{systemStates} of the \texttt{SystemModel class}.
+To decide whether or not the end has been reached, first and in any case of the adaption process, that is for every adaptation function $\psi$ specified, a loss $l$ is calculated.
 Loss relates to different terms such as error and fitness.
-It is application specific and needs to be specified as such for the different adaptation functions.
-In our computational experiment, we are searching for a specific sequence called \textit{end} captured by the structure $\mathcal{P}$ and consisting of zeros and ones.
-The loss is calculated by the mean square error when comparing each position of the resulting sequence after $t$ iterations with the end.
-Second and again in any case of the adaptation process, the update function is adapted.
-Specifically, the rules according to which the update function is working are updated.
-With that, prehension of entities is adapted since the entities will update according to different rules based on the entities's states in the milieu.
-Thus, an entity's prehension of its milieu is at every adaptation iteration different.
-Additionally but not in any case of specific adaptation functions, the adaptation of the update function takes into account an error or learning.
-In our computational experiment, the adaptation function for elementary cellular automata does not take into account any error or learning, it randomly selects from a given pool of update rules.
+It is application specific and needs to be specified as such for the different adaptation functions $\psi$.
+In our computer experiments, we are searching for a specific sequence called target or end captured by the structure $\mathcal{P}$ and consisting of zeros and ones.
+The loss $l$ is in this case calculated by the mean square error when comparing each position of the resulting sequence after $t$ steps with the target $\mathcal{P}$.
+Second and again in any case of the adaptation process, the update function $\phi$ is adapted. \emph{This step is what can be regarded as control in our allagmatic method}.
+Specifically, the rules $\mathcal{U}$ according to which the update function $\phi$ is working are updated.
+With that, the relation between entities is adapted since the entities will update according to different rules based on the entities’ states in the milieu.
+Thus, an entity’s relation to its milieu is at every adaptation iteration different.
+Additionally, but not in any case of specific adaptation functions, the adaptation of the update function $\phi$ takes into account an error, fitness, or learning $l$.
+In our computer experiments, the adaptation function for elementary cellular automata does not take into account any error or learning, it randomly selects from a given pool of update rules.
 In contrast, the adaptation function of the artificial neural network, takes into account the error of each neuron and adapts the network weights according to a learning rule.
-Once adaptation is finished, a new actual system with the adapted update function is created in the metastable system which is then run or executed again in the actual regime until the number of adaptation iterations $g$ or a certain loss is reached.
+Once adaptation is finished, a new process starts where an actual system with the adapted update function is created in the metastable system, which is then run or executed again in the actual regime until the number of adaptation iterations $g$ or a certain loss $l$ is reached.